 Winning an NBA championship is one of the hardest things to do in professional sports.
-Players and coaches endure a grueling season that lasts a minimum of 98 games, but they are rewarded with the distinction of being the best team in the league.
+Players and coaches endure a grueling season that lasts a minimum of 98 games.
+The talented champions are rewarded with the distinction of being the best team in the league.

-Pat Riley: 5 championships
+Pat Riley: 7 championships

-Steve Kerr: 8 championships
+Steve Kerr: 8 NBA championships

-Tommy Heinsohn: 10 championships
+Tommy Heinsohn: 10 NBA championships

 Bill Russell: 13 championships*

-Russell was one of the most dominant players in NBA history, a force in the middle who could shut down even the greatest big men.
-He was part of the Celtics dynasty that won eight championships in a row and was named one of the 50 greatest players in NBA history.
+As one of the most dominant players in NBA history, Russell was a force in the middle who could shut down even the greatest big men.
+He was part of the Celtics dynasty that won eight consecutive championships and was named one of the 50 greatest players in NBA history.

-Phil Jackson: 13 NBA Championships
+Phil Jackson: 13 NBA championships